fractaledmind/fractaled_mind/source/articles/conjunctive-binarism.html.md

 ## `P & ¬P`

 Now, I will readily admit that "conjunctive binarism" is a phrase that I totally made up [^4], but I was trying to find a phrase that accurately captured the idea I had in my head, which I was initially conceiving of in purely symbolic terms: `P & ¬P` [^BB].
-In many ways I find the symbolic phrase far clearly than the English phrase "conjunctive binarism", but hopefully my English phrase at least accurately describes precisely what I'm interested in.
+In many ways I find the symbolic phrase far clearer than the English phrase "conjunctive binarism", but hopefully my English phrase at least accurately describes precisely what I'm interested in.

 I said at the beginning that I was interested in the question "What is truth?", yet now that we have a firmer grasp on what precisely "conjunctive binarism" means, I'm sure that you, my reader, are a bit worried.
 And, I would say, rightfully so.
 Here is the truth table for the conjunctive binary: